Rishabh-Thapliyal/cse258-course-project/SASRec_Project_Report.md

 ### 3.3 Test Results

-After training, I evaluated the model on the test set (100,000 users).
+After training, we evaluated the model on the test set (100,000 users).
 Here are the final results:

 | Metric | Value |
 |--------|-------|